bassixt/Branch_prediction_whats_left/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── src_for_shm_tage
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── src_qemu_tofile

 Src_and_configurations folder contains Qemu source files that can replace original Qemu source files to output statistics on a file or the shared memory version.
-Benchmark's source files can be also found together with some useful script files on this folder.
+Benchmark's source files can be also found together with some useful script files in this folder.
 To reproduce my_working_directory:
 ```
 mkdir my_working_directory